Irish Gap Year is an education company based in southwest Donegal, Ireland.

-At Irish Gap Year our mission is to develop more self-aware, independent, confident and resilient young people.
-We achieve this transformative experience through the values of community integration, immersion in nature, exploration of the arts and creativity, meaningful travel, volunteering and cultural exchange.
+Our mission is to develop more self-aware, independent, confident and resilient young people.
+We achieve this transformative experience through the values of community integration, immersion in nature, experiential education, exploration of the arts and creativity, meaningful travel, volunteering and cultural exchange.

 We imagine a future where education addresses the holistic person, where young people are equipped with the emotional, social and practical tools to succeed in a rapidly changing world full of challenges.